-As you explore the dungeon below Firestorm Peak, grells, orcs, and other Monsters appear to attack you and your allies.
-You need to defeat the Monsters to complete each Adventure.
+As you explore the dungeon below Castle Ravenloft, skeletons, zombies, and other Monsters emerge to oppose you and your allies.
+You need to defeat the Monsters to complete each adventure.

 Targeting

 When you decide to attack, first determine which Monsters your Hero can target.
 A power specifies what Monsters you can target, ranging from only Monsters in an adjacent square to a Monster as far as 3 tiles away.